hemantsarthak/Data-Scientist-Coding-Excercise-1/README.md

 [hemantsarthak1@gmail.com](mailto:hemantsarthak1@gmail.com)

-Also Alex, I sincerely apologize for the delay in code submission, you gave me the exersice on Saturday 7 and I am submitting it on Thursday 13 when I said I would do it by Sunday 8.
-There was a minor medical emergency in my family due to which I was not able to submit it sooner, I apologize for it.

-Hope you understand,**I really think Koneksys is a great fit for me where I can work, learn & grow a lot so please hire me if possible.
+**I really think Koneksys is a great fit for me where I can work, learn & grow a lot so please hire me if possible.
 I would work hard to ensure Koneksys succeeds in any manner needed both as a team player or an individual entity as needed.**

 Have a great day!
 Thank You